joshpoll/my-little-dfta-blogpost/post.md

   - `*(q_a, q_2) -> q_{a*2}`
   - `<<(q_a, q_1) -> q_{a*2}`

-While e-graphs don't inherently have a notion of "accepting", we often care mainly about the "root" e-class representing an initial term to be rewritten, so in this conversion we treat it as the corresponding accepting state.
+Et voilà!

 ## Discussion

-We are aware of a couple papers that have considered the relationship between DFTAs and e-graphs (thanks to [Remy Wang](https://remy.wang/) for finding these!).
+We are aware of a couple papers that have considered the relationship between DFTAs and e-graphs.
+(Thanks to [Remy Wang](https://remy.wang/) for finding these!)
 [Gulwani et al.](https://people.eecs.berkeley.edu/~necula/Papers/join_fsttcs04.pdf) relate tree automata to *EDAGs*, which is another word for e-graphs.
 [Bachmair et al.](https://link.springer.com/content/pdf/10.1023/B:JARS.0000009518.26415.49.pdf) relate tree